junxit/us-congress-bills-115/metadata.md

 - 2018-10-10 — Committee on Foreign Relations.
 Reported by Senator Corker with an amendment in the nature of a substitute.
 Without written report.
 - 2018-10-10 — Committee on Foreign Relations.
 Reported by Senator Corker with an amendment in the nature of a substitute.
 Without written report.
 - 2018-10-10 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 628.
+- 2018-12-13 — Senate amendment submitted
+- 2018-12-17 — Amendment SA 4107 agreed to in Senate by Unanimous Consent.
+- 2018-12-17 — Amendment SA 4107 proposed by Senator McConnell for Senator Murray. (consideration: CR S7636; text: CR S7636) To strike the section of the bill establishing preferred places of accommodation for Federal employees and for other purposes.
+- 2018-12-17 — Measure laid before Senate by unanimous consent. (consideration: CR S7631-7636; text as reported in Senate: CR S7631-7636)
+- 2018-12-17 — Passed Senate with an amendment by Voice Vote.
+- 2018-12-17 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.
+- 2018-12-17 — Senate amendment agreed to: Amendment SA 4107 agreed to in Senate by Unanimous Consent.
+- 2018-12-17 — Senate amendment proposed (on the floor): Amendment SA 4107 proposed by Senator McConnell for Senator Murray.(consideration: CR S7636; text: CR S7636)
+- 2018-12-17 — The committee substitute as amended agreed to by Unanimous Consent.
+(CR S7631-7636)